 Dr. Robert Clinton Young was born in Barton Twp, Wentworth County, Ontario on the 29th of July, 1850.
 He was the 3rd of 7 children born to Alexander Young and the former Hannah Kirkendall.
-His siblings were; James, George, Harriett, Alex, Peter and Miles and his parents were farmers.
+His parents were farmers and his siblings were; James, George, Harriett, Alex, Peter and Miles.
 His grandfather James F. Young was one of the first settlers in the Hamilton area.

 Dr. Young was educated in local Hamilton primary schools before moving on to Montreal to study medicine.
 He graduated M.D. from McGill University in 1873.
 The topic of his graduation thesis was Erysipelas.
 Dr. Young joined the Ontario College of Physicians and Surgeons on the 28th of April, 1873.
 He interned at the Hamilton City Hospital then set up his medical practice in Ridgetown.
 He is listed in the 1875 and 1880 Kent County Business Directories as practicing medicine in Ridgetown.
 Dr. Young also appears in the November 15th, 1877 edition of the East Kent Plaindealer.
 He was appointed as a coroner in 1879.

 Dr. Young married Martha Ellen Mattice on the 14th of October, 1879 in Ridgetown.
 She was born in Seneca Twp, Haldimand County on the 7th of March 1856, the 3rd of 7 children born to Reuben Mattice and the former Mary Jane Hunter.
 Her siblings were; John, Mary Ann, William, Matilda, Anna and Walter.
 At the time of her marriage her parents were farmers in Harwich Twp (Chatham-Kent).